ggranum/twisted-kindling/README.md

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
-Therefore, our web server needs to be serving up the application, so that Protractor can interact with it - which our Grunt task will handle for us.
+Therefore, our web server needs to be serving up the application, so that Protractor can interact with it - which our Gulp task will handle for us.

 Since Protractor is built upon WebDriver we need to install this.
 The angularfire-seed project comes with a predefined script to do this (which we ran as part of installing dependencies!):